What Is Newborn Screening?

 Results of newborn screening for hearing loss and heart disease are available as soon as the test is done.

 Blood test results usually are ready by the time a baby is 5–7 days old.
 Often, parents won't hear about results if screening tests were normal.
 They are contacted if a test was positive for a condition.
 A positive newborn screening test does not mean a child definitely has the medical condition.
 Doctors order more tests to confirm or rule out the diagnosis.
+Parents can talk to their child's doctor about the newborn screening results.

 If a diagnosis is confirmed, doctors might refer the child to a specialist for more testing and treatment.
 When treatment is needed, it's important to start it as soon as possible.
 Treatment may include special formula, diet restrictions, supplements, medicines, and close monitoring.